Are you considering visiting Munich in winter?

 Ice Skating in Munich

 Bad balance or not, ice skating is always a good time!
 This is an especially good activity if it’s for a date or if you’re travelling with family.
-Thankfully, there are no shortages of places to ice skate in Munich during the winter, making it easy to add it into your itinerary.
+Thankfully, there are no shortages of places to ice skate in Munich during the winter, making it easy to add it to your itinerary.

-While there are a few choices, if you can make it, I suggest the Olympia Park.
+While there are a few choices, if you can make it, I suggest Olympia Park.
 They have normal skating and classes if you want to learn how to skate like the pros, or at least get the balancing act down.
 If you don’t plan on making a trip near it, the city centre has a skating rink from November to January.
 This is a great break from touring the city centre as most visitors find themselves there anyway.

 The Christmas Tram in Munich